Logo

 The Transportation Department's inspector general cited numerous instances where Elaine Chao's office helped promote her family's shipping business.

-Elaine Chao pledged in 2017 to sell the stock she had earned while she was on the board of directors of Vulcan Materials, one of the largest suppliers of road-paving materials in the United States, by April 2018.
+Elaine Chao pledged in 2017 to divest into cash the "deferred stock units" she had earned while she was on the board of directors of Vulcan Materials by April 2018.

 In June 2019, Politico reported that in 2017 Elaine Chao had designated her aide Todd Inman as a special liaison "to help with grant applications and other priorities" for Transportation Department projects in the state of Kentucky, the only state to have such a liaison.